sp1rs/contact_app/contact_book/readme.md

 ## Frontend.
 - Basic UI of **login screen** is done.

+## Trie
+- Added `marisa-trie` library to enhance search by name and email.

 ## further improvement.
 - `Search` api is not yet implemented.
 - `Frontend code` is not present.